jonaspleyer/TOV-LE/README.md

-TOV-Exponents-LESubs|SolverLESubs   |Same as LE-Exponents but also for TOV results with same substitution as LE equation TOV-SingleSolve             |Solver         |Plots TOV results TOV-LE-SingleSolve-LESubs   |SolverLESubs   |Plots TOV and LE Results with theta substitution TOV-LE-SingleSolve-Logp        |SolverLogp     |Plots TOV results for q=log(p) solving method TOV-Terms                   |Solver         |Plots TOV results for different amounts of terms present
+TOV-Exponents-LESubs|SolverLESubs   |Same as LE-Exponents but also for TOV results with same substitution as LE equation TOV-SingleSolve             |Solver         |Plots TOV results TOV-LE-SingleSolve-LESubs   |SolverLESubs   |Plots TOV and LE Results with theta substitution TOV-LE-SingleSolve-LESubs-InitialVals   |SolverLESubs   |Plots TOV and LE Results with theta substitution and different initial Values for A and p0
+TOV-LE-SingleSolve-Logp        |SolverLogp     |Plots TOV results for q=log(p) solving method TOV-Terms                   |Solver         |Plots TOV results for different amounts of terms present